Free Shipping on all orders $50+

 Hold Without Waking

-After your little one is fed and has been fast asleep for at least two hours, hold them in your arms as you normally would to feed them.
+After your little one is fed and has been fast asleep for at least two hours, gently pick them up and hold them in your arms as you normally would to feed them.
 At this time, your baby should be resting but not quite in the deepest part of their slumber known as REM sleep.

 Begin To Feed